Last update: July 9, 2022.

 4. has slash marks – or are they just rock veins of a reddish colour?

 5. has what looks to be an animal figure with a horn protruding from its head.
 Behind it are a couple of oblique slash marks.
 Are we looking at a crude drawing of Mishipeshu, a lynx-like reptilian creature and the snakes, the same combination of pictographs as that famous panel more skillfully drawn at Agawa Rock?
-It is easy to see how you can get into trouble trying to make sense of what you are seeing!
+It is easy to see how you can get into trouble trying to make sense of what you see!

 The Reva Point Pictograph Site:

-As we paddled closer we noticed a Canadian flag on a stick to the left of the site.
-You can actually get out of the canoe here and step on the rocks as you view the pictograph panel.
-It is made up of seven or eight ochre images – most more clear that any on the Whitefish Bay site.
-Slash marks predominate but there are other more representational images as well.
+As we paddled closer, we noticed a Canadian flag on a stick to the site’s left.
+You can actually get out of the canoe and step on the rocks as you view the pictograph panel.
+It comprises seven or eight ochre images, most more apparent than any on the Whitefish Bay site.
+Slash marks predominate, but there are other more representational images as well.

-We paddled over to Reva Island and the second “Sensitive Area” sign.
+We paddled to Reva Island and the second “Sensitive Area” sign.
 We had considered beaching the canoe and spending some time with the old grown white pines still found on the island – some apparently as old as 350 years – but the “you are not welcome” sign and the lack of any clear path had us looking towards Fairy Point instead.

 Fairy Point Pictograph Site:

 The rock face was to them the home of the maymaygweshiwuk, the “little men” who served as go-betweens to the manitous, the spirits who could grant the visitors the medicines and favours they sought.
-From this traditional Ojibwe understanding of the Point comes the English name “Fairy” -“small imaginary being of human form that has magical powers”.
+From this traditional Ojibwe understanding of the Point comes the English name “Fairy” -“small imaginary being of human form that has magical powers.”